Kerala Syllabus Class 10 English Model Question Paper Set 3

 Score: 80 Marks

-1 – 5.
-Read the extract from The Castaway and answer the questions that follow.
-Each question carries one score.
+Questions 1-5.
+Read the following extract from “Trills and Thrills: Bird-watching in India” and answer the questions that follow.
 (5 × 1 = 5)

 Question 1.